 Before you leave, don’t forget to wrap up your meal with a giant cookie.
 The white chocolate and macadamia nut won’t disappoint.
 You could choose to share it right with the meal, or enjoy half now and save the other half for the chairlift mid-afternoon.

 If we’re looking to get something that won’t cost a fortune AND that everyone is guaranteed to eat (because what kid doesn’t love a pizza and ice cream shop?), this is the spot we head for.

 While Stone Haus technically isn’t ON MOUNTAIN, it’s only a few steps beyond the slopes in Solitude Village and absolutely worth the walk as it has the absolute best deals on food at Solitude.
-For just $5, you can get a 16oz bowl of soup with a bag of chips.
+For just $6, you can get a 16oz bowl of soup.
 Our whole family loves the hearty potato bacon soup.
-It’s just about filling enough to be an entire meal for an adult, and most kids would be filled up on the 12oz cup of soup for just $4.25.
+It’s just about filling enough to be an entire meal for an adult, and most kids would be filled up on the 12oz cup of soup for just $5.50.

 But you know what is the real gem?
 The brownie ice cream sundae!
 Think of it as the perfect way to reward your kids for a GREAT day of skiing.
 Insider tip: if you ask, they will heat up the brownie before they make the sundae…and it’s simply AMAZING!

 Honeycomb Grill sets itself apart from the other dining options because it’s an actual sit-down restaurant.

 If you’re looking for a great kids’ menu, this is the absolute best on the mountain (if you don’t see the kids’ menu advertised, just ask!)